-National Homemade Cookies Day is a great holiday to grab the right ingredients and make a delicious treat.
-Cookies are reminiscent of childhood, when mom invited to the table and put a plate of treats.
-Even if you do not have such memories, why not create them on this date?
+National Homemade Cookies Day is a great holiday to celebrate with a delicious treat!
+Cookies remind us of childhood, when mom would put a plate of treats on the table.
+Even if you don’t have these memories, why not create them on this date?

 Historians still argue about the origin of cookies.
-It is likely that it appeared in Persia (the territory of modern Iran), in the 7th century BC.
-There is evidence that cakes were originally baked for baking, and in order to check the temperature of the heat, a small dough was placed in the oven.
-The cookies gained popularity and spread around the world – they were not only tasty, but also convenient for travel due to their small size.
+It is believed that they first appeared in Persia (now Iran), in the 7th century BC.
+It is thought that cakes were originally baked to test the heat of the oven, and a small dough was placed in the oven to do this.
+Cookies quickly gained popularity and were spread all over the world – not only because of their taste, but also because of their convenient size for travel.

-In the 14th century, sweetness was already all over Europe and England.
-Around this time period, shortbread cookies appeared, which are popular to this day.
-This simple recipe with simple ingredients was loved by many housewives, because this aroma drove guests crazy.
-National Day was created so that people do not forget that it is easy to cook a real masterpiece in the home kitchen!
+In the 14th century, cookies had spread all over Europe and England.
+Around this time, shortbread cookies were invented, which are still popular today.
+This simple recipe, with simple ingredients, was especially loved by housewives, as the aroma of freshly baked cookies drove guests wild.
+National Homemade Cookies Day was created so that people don’t forget that it’s easy to make a real masterpiece in the home kitchen!

-- The first biscuit factory was opened in 1846.
-It was founded by Huntley & Palmers;
+- The first biscuit factory was opened in 1846, founded by Huntley & Palmers.

-- the British are very fond of delicacy, so mugs with special sections for cookies are popular with them;
+- The British are very fond of cookies, so mugs with special sections for cookies are a popular item.

-- you can brew beer from cookies – you need to soak crackers in warm water, chop, add honey and leave for the fermentation process.
+- You can even brew beer from cookies – you need to soak crackers in warm water, chop, add honey and leave for the fermentation process.

-Bake homemade cookies according to your favorite recipe.
-You can do this with friends and family.
-Want to experiment?
-Choose an unusual recipe or create your own!
-Share your creations on social networks, let more people know about this holiday!
+Grab your favorite ingredients and bake homemade cookies according to your favorite recipe.
+You can do this with friends and family, or experiment with an unusual recipe or even create your own!
+Share your creations on social networks and let more people know about this holiday!

 Homemade Cookie Day is devoted to celebrating cheerfulness and fun.
 It happens annually on October the 1st.